USEPA/OME/unitTests/README.txt

 		values is less than or equal to <% deviation>.
 Set <% deviation> to 0 to require absolute equality.

+	stepFloat,<% deviation>:
+		Very similar to simpleFloat, except that the values are compared for the every step including the initial state of the variables.

 Input Generators:
 	single,<field label>,<value>
 		A single constant value that does not change throughout the unit testing.